mysterious-ranger301/py-jeopardy/README.md

 # py-jeopardy
-A fully customizeable Jeopardy game made with Python and PyQt5
+A fully customizeable Jeopardy game made with Python and PyQt5, now with Team Support!

+Last update: 2021/12/16

 # Setup
 I assume you have Python installed, but if not, go to https://python.org and download Python.